Nuitka/Nuitka/README.rst

 Avoid 32 bit C compiler/assembler memory limits
 -----------------------------------------------

-Do not use a 32 bits compiler, but a 64 bit one.
+Do not use a 32 bit compiler, but a 64 bit one.
 If you are using Python with 32 bits on Windows, you most definitely ought to use MSVC as the C compiler, and not MinGW64.
-The MSVC is a cross compiler, and can use more memory than gcc on that platform.
-If you are not on Windows, that is not an option of course.
-Also using the 64 bits Python will work.
+The MSVC is a cross-compiler, and can use more memory than gcc on that platform.
+If you are not on Windows, that is not an option, of course.
+Also, using the 64 bit Python will work.

 Use a minimal virtualenv
 ------------------------

 When you compile from a living installation, that may well have many optional dependencies of your software installed.
-Some software, will then have imports on these, and Nuitka will compile them as well.
-Not only may these be just the trouble makers, they also require more memory, so get rid of that.
-Of course you do have to check that your program has all needed dependencies before you attempt to compile, or else the compiled program will equally not run.
+Some software will then have imports on these, and Nuitka will compile them as well.
+Not only may these be just the troublemakers, they also require more memory, so get rid of that.
+Of course, you do have to check that your program has all the needed dependencies before you attempt to compile, or else the compiled program will equally not run.

 Use LTO compilation or not
 --------------------------